 Overview

 Our approach to applying colour was inspired by the research and designs from the Digital Transformation Agency’s (DTA) colour guidance.
-In our Design System our colours are divided into brand colours, system colours, syntax colours and alert colours.
+In our Design System our colours are divided into brand colours, neutral colours, syntax colours and status colours.
 Our colour system has been specifically designed to accommodate both light and dark themes as well as multiple custom brand colours.

 Default brand colours